ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 **Observation.**
-The new implementation is consistently faster than the original across all formats and row counts, with speedups ranging from 1.49x at 10k rows to 4.14x at 10M rows.
+The new implementation is consistently faster than the original across all formats and row counts, with speedups ranging from about 1.42x at 10k rows to 4.27x at 10M rows.
 The speedup grows with result set size, indicating that the optimizations scale well.
 Also, the CONSTRUCT export now takes significantly less time than the SELECT export (`New ratio` column).